lizrice/katacoda-scenarios/kube-web/step3.md

 `kubectl apply -f deployment.yaml`{{execute}}

-Check that the pods start up alright, noticing that you now have pods for both the hello app and the database service that it is connecting to.
+Check that the pods start up alright, noticing that you now have pods for both the hello app and the postgres database service that it is connecting to.

 `kubectl get pods`{{execute}}